Airship (company): History

+In 2025, Airship was included in the Gartner Magic Quadrant for Multichannel Marketing Hubs.

 Acquisitions

 Airship acquired SimpleGeo on October 31, 2011 for a reported $3.5 million.
-SimpleGeo developed toolsets allowing developers to more easily create location aware mobile applications and had partnered with Airship to combine software and services shortly before their acquisition.
 Airship discontinued SimpleGeo services on March 31, 2012.

 In December 2012, Airship acquired Tello, another True Ventures-backed startup.
 Airship acquired Tello in an all-stock deal in order to integrate PassTools, Tello's Apple Passbook management product, into its current offering.

 The company purchased SMS commerce company, ReplyBuy in September 2020 for an undisclosed amount.

+In January 2019, Airship acquired Accenage, a larger mobile customer relationship management provider based in Paris.
 In August 2019, Airship acquired Apptimize, a user experience testing company based in San Francisco, California.

+In 2022, Airship acquired Gummicube, an app store optimization company, adding Apple App Store and Google Play search data to its platform.